 Adapted from a Canadian stage play by Andrew Dalrymple.

 Set in Belfast but filmed in Dublin – Stoneybatter and Dublin city centre.

 Truly a train wreck of a movie but one that is so bad that you’re compelled to keeping watching it right through to the bitter end.
-I don’t know which aspect of the film was the worst – the indescribably bad N.I. accents, the ridiculous storyline, the cast of stereotypical Oirish characters that looked like they had broken through from The Quiet Man, the props, clothing etc. that looked like they had been found in an Oxfam shop ….
+I don’t know which aspect of the film was the worst – the indescribably bad N.I. accents, the ridiculous storyline, the cast of stereotypical Oirish characters that looked like they had broken through from The Quiet Man, the props and clothing that looked like they had been found in an Oxfam shop ….

 The movie is set in Belfast but filmed in Dublin and, to be fair, the city is fairly unrecognizable – grotty local authority housing is the same throughout the British Isles.
 Everything from ‘the Troubles’ is squeezed into the movie from sectarian church burning, bigotry, no-warning bombings, children throwing rocks at soldiers, IRA snipers, tarring and feathering.

 Emmet Bergin (left) and his mate – two of the British Army’s finest – spend most of the film guarding a farmer’s landrover in a back street while being pelted with rocks by local kids.
 Note the army regulation hair cuts!

 Available on VHS on Amazon.com – very scarce – and unofficial versions on DVD.

 John Wayne, Maureen O’Hara, Barry Fitzgerald, Victor McLaglen, Ward Bond, Francis Ford, Mildred Natwick, Michaeleen Og Flynn, Eileen Crowe, Jack McGowran, Arthur Shields, Charles Fitzsimons, May Craig.

 Director: John Ford.